i30817/rhdndat/README.rst

                         if you want to update the extended attributes of changed version files dirs only

 ``rhdnet dir romtype -o hackdat -d nointroxml``
-                        if you want to create or update a retroarch hack dat and take the new names from a nointro xml
+                        if you want to create or update a retroarch hack dat and take the original names from a nointro xml (used for translations only)

 Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory, unless on a Windows OS.